Support the news

 "And he hoped this conversation would lead to a higher ground in their relationship, a deeper friendship," Pomerantz says.
 "But it really didn't."

 "I thought about it for 15 or 16 years," Cousy says.
 "And I wrote him a letter three years ago, pretty much doing a mea culpa."

 "And I basically said, 'Russ, I know we’ve never been pen pals, and I’m sorry about that.
 It was my responsibility to reach out to you and hopefully share the pain that you had during that period — or minimize it, or whatever.
 However, I didn’t do that.
 Sorry about that.'
 And that was it."

 "Well, then six months passed without a response," Gary Pomerantz says.
 "And then a year.
 And two years.
-And then, two and a half years later, in August of this year, 2018, Cousy got a call on a Sunday night at home.
+And then, two and a half years later, in 2018, Cousy got a call on a Sunday night at home.

 "It was an old, somewhat enfeebled voice saying, 'Bob, it’s Bill Russell.
 I’m calling to see how you are.'